However, where does it originate from? It’s not that you set about wanting stress for yourself or your dental team. So, something must be going wrong!

 This builds up and compounds into stress.

-You simply focus on the problems it creates.
+You focus on the problems it creates.
 You are then forever troubleshooting in your dental practice.

 How dental teams build stress: Dentistry burnout

-They feel that they (at least the conscientious ones) are giving the job their very best.
+They feel that they (at least the conscientious ones) give the job their very best.

-They can’t understand what you (the practice principal or practice manager) wants or why you are not happy with the way things are.
+They can’t understand what you (the practice principal or practise manager) wants or why you are not happy with the way things are.

 They instinctively feel that things are not working the way they should.